hsadler/junk-science-prototype/README.md

-# unity-first-person-template
+# Junk Science Prototype
-A template for a first person game made with Unity.
-Includes a player prefab with camera, movement script, and look script.
+A prototype for and alchemy inspired game.

 Unity Version: `2019.4.20`